copperheadCrotch/Survival.jl/README.md

 ####Alternative Data Layout for Kaplan-Meier Curves####

-Alternative data layout is required for Kaplan-Meier(K-M) curves, K-M estimator is calculated using the product limit formula.
-Using the survival data object generated above, we could get a K-M data object for layout and K-M curve through `KMest(survobj)`.
+Alternative data layout is required for Kaplan-Meier(K-M) curves.
+K-M estimator is calculated from the product limit of survival probabilities.
+With the data object we instantiated above, a K-M data object for data layout and K-M curve is returned from `kmobject = KMest(survobj)`.

-`kmobject = KMest(survobj)` will return you an object used in data layout and K-M plots

-To get the Kaplan-Meier estimator from the returned data object,
+To get the Kaplan-Meier estimator from the returned data object, retrieve the attribute `surv_func` in the K-M object, `kmobject.surv_func`, in the same Example 1.1, the K-M estimators of survival probability at each time points are returned in a vector.

-`kmobject.surv_func`

  ```
  7-element Array{Float64,1}:
  1.0